Ko Tainui te waka.

 Nowadays, I am particularly interested in the healing aspect/potential of tā moko tattooing for my clients, and the power of transformation contained within this taonga tuku iho (treasure passed down).
 Modern ceremony (based on tradition) is something I am currently exploring more and more in my tattooing practice.

-I am also particularly interested in inspiring and empowering women to lead their best dream lives, as their best selves, through special events such as 'The Wāhine Power Circle' and works such as 'Lady Boss' as well as other ideas currently in the pipeline / being developed.
+I am also particularly interested in inspiring and empowering women to lead their best dream lives, as their best selves, through special events such as 'The Wāhine Power Circle' and works such as 'Lady Boss' and mentoring programs like the KUINIKLUB, as well as other ideas currently in the pipeline / being developed.

 Highlights along the way